woecifaun/Symfony2-coding-standard/README.md

 A code standard to check against the [Symfony coding standards](http://symfony.com/doc/current/contributing/code/standards.html), forked from [opensky/Symfony2-coding-standard](https://github.com/opensky/Symfony2-coding-standard) to allow installation with composer.

 The reason of the fork is to use this PHP CodeSniffer coding standard with [M6Web/Coke](https://github.com/M6Web/Coke).

-More details [here](http://tech.m6web.fr/verifier-la-coherence-du-code-d-un-projet-symfony2-avec-coke/) (in french).
+More details [on our tech blog](http://tech.m6web.fr/verifier-la-coherence-du-code-d-un-projet-symfony2-avec-coke/) (in french).

 We also added to this project our own standard for our Symfony2 developments entitled `M6Web_Symfony2`.